-When a person dies, his or her loved ones are usually overwhelmed with emotions and are usually unable to function properly immediately after the death.
+When someone passes away, loved ones left behind are usually overwhelmed with emotions and are unable to do anything.
 I know this from experience.
-But, there are certain things that need to be done and someone’s got to do them.
+But, there are certain things that need to be done, and someone’s got to do them.
 Someone has to arrange for the embalming, the wake, the casket, the interment or cremation, the burial plot (incidentally, there are a lot of foreclosed memorial lots) and the gravestone, among others.

 And of course, someone has to take care of the estate tax.